webontoast/da-004/src/pages/thank-you.md

 ---
-title: 'Thank you'
+title: Thank you
-permalink: '/thank-you/index.html'
+permalink: /thank-you/index.html
 ---

-This is your thank you page where if someone fills in your contact form, they will be directed to.
-Make sure you add a nice message 🙂
+Thank you for your message.
+Will be get back to you shortly.

+In the meantime feel free to browse our our work in the [Projects](/projects/) section.